renjithbz/boonze/exampleSite/content/industry.md

       Client revenue is based on landing page visits.
 Keywords and ad copies are regularly optimized on a per-category (e.g., homes for sale, apartments for rent) basis.
       This increases the number of landing page visits for the given budget.
-  - title: Automobile - Used Car / OEM
+  - title: New and Used Car Dealers.
+Independent and OEM
-    content: Automobile dealers, both new and used, for parts and service.
+    content: An integrated solution that enables vehicle sellers to list and promote their current inventory of new or used vehicles, parts, and services.
 Client revenue is based on landing page visits.
-Keywords and ad copy are generated automatically based on the dealer inventory.
-Keywords and ad copies optimized on a per-category / inventory  basis.
+Keywords and ad copy are generated automatically based on the dealer’s current inventory.
   - title: Greeting Cards
     content: Electronic greeting cards with advertising.
 Client revenue is based on the downloading / sending of eCards.
 Objective of the campaign is to generate